patsajax/wanderlust/README.md

 [https://tech.yandex.com/translate/doc/dg/concepts/About-docpage/](https://tech.yandex.com/translate/doc/dg/concepts/About-docpage/)

 ## How to use?
 Welcome to Wanderlust!
-Click on the country on the map you would like to travel to.
-You will be greeted to that country in the official language as well as being shown the official country flag.
-You will then need to decide on one of the top cities in that country you would like to go to.
-Click on the link for the top city you have decided to visit to obtain additional information to help you plan your trip.
-Use the currency converter to help you decide how much money you'll need.
-You can use the Flight finder widget to find flights to that city.
-You will also be shown some common phrases translated into the official language.
+Click the country on the map you would like to travel to.
+You will be greeted in that country's official language and shown the country's flag.
+You will then need to pick one of the top cities in that country where you would like to go to.
+Click on the link for the city to obtain additional information that will help you plan your trip.
+On the next page sse the currency converter to help you decide how much money you'll need.
+You can use the flight finder widget to  search for flights to that city from your current location.
+Additionally, the app will show you some common phrases translated into the official language of your destination.
 If you would like to translate additional phrases, type them into the box and hit the "translate" button to get the translation.
-If you would like to find information and a different city, you can click the back button to choose another city.
+In order to find information on a different city, you can click the back button to choose another city.
 If you would like to visit a different country click the back button to return to the map and choose another country.
-Happy travels!
+Happy travels! :bllush:

 ## Credits
 The application was created by a team of wonderful coders!